Artificial Intelligence in HR Could Make Hiring More Biased

 AI learns from historical data, which contains all of our current biases.
 For example, if you asked an AI to look at Fortune 500 companies’ current leadership, it would notice a clear pattern: 92.6% of CEOs are men.
 Based on this data, an AI would determine that male candidates are better suited to leadership roles.

 This seems to be what happened in systems such as Amazon’s failed human resources AI project.
 Historical data said that most previous successful hires were men; therefore, the AI prioritized applications from men.
 And even if the resume doesn’t explicitly mention gender, the system might discriminate in other ways.
 For example, it could ignore candidates who went to an all-women college, played on a women’s sports team, or worked in a field traditionally associated with female employees.

-How to tackle AI bias
+How to avoid AI bias in hiring

 Should we use artificial intelligence in HR at all?